 More accurate forecast approach.
 Predictive analytics has the potential to reduce forecasting errors by 10% to 20%.
 Fuelled by AI and machine learning, predictive analytics evaluates historical information about demand, current market trends, weather conditions, and other data to provide statistics-based demand forecasts and optimize inventory.
 Predictions can be carried on a monthly, weekly, or even daily basis depending on the product, helping to prevent out-of-stock situations and ensuring on-time delivery.
 Moreover, real-time analysis of a constantly changing market allows organizations to adapt to prevailing trends and stay flexible.

-Enhanced supply chain management.
-According to the Boston Consulting Group, digital supply chain management offers a 25% faster response to market demand changes.
+, digital supply chain management offers a 25% faster response to market demand changes.
 Process management, supply and demand planning, cash flow, and other underlying supply chain processes can be managed within one digital ecosystem.
 Custom warehouse management systems that use IoT and data analytics can optimize the warehouse space by providing insights into shipping and picking.
 Immutable records offered by blockchain technology and smart contracts allow supply chain optimization, guarantee secure and automated transactions, and increase the visibility of purchases and transactions in supply chains.

 Improved customer experience.
 In the US, poor customer service lead to an average $62 billion loss annually.
 The end-to-end visibility guaranteed by the digital supply chain increases the knowledge of employees in customer-facing positions.
 Customers can receive an immediate response about product availability and detailed information about the order, improving the overall experience and bottom-line growth.